ParallelMaths/parallel/pages/10-32-lewis-carroll.md

 ## 6. Optical illusions

-Here is a great video from YouTuber Zach King, all about optical illusions about furniture.
-There are all real, except the anamorphic chair becoming real must be a camera trick.
+Here is a great video from YouTuber Zach King, featuring optical illusions about furniture.
+They are all real, except the anamorphic chair becoming real must be a camera trick.

 @[youtube](FHJ3CMWnVxY?rel=0&end=216) _(If you have any problems watching the video then just right click and open it in a new window)_